 Self-publish or work with an established publisher?

 I saw the project as a challenge and as a way to establish a reputation as a brand identity designer who knows what he’s doing.
-The outcome is, of course, for readers to decide.

 And so, in April 2009, the deal was official.